chloephuong/LHL-SQL-Assignment/starting_with_questions.md

 	JOIN products AS p
 	ON a.productsku=p.sku
 	WHERE orderedquantity > 0 ) AS subquery
-WHERE country IS NOT null
-OR city IS NOT null
+WHERE country IS NOT null AND country NOT IN ('(not set)') OR city IS NOT null
 GROUP BY country, city, category
 HAVING category NOT IN ('(not set)')
 ```

 Answer:
-The result showed up for 2670 rows
+The result showed up for 2659 rows